Mobile payments in China: QR codes and barcodes

-QR codes and matrix barcodes are an efficient way to make or receive E-payments, where users simply scan a merchant’s QR code with a mobile app, select the payment amount, and confirm.
+QR codes and matrix barcodes are a common method to make or receive e-payments, where users scan a merchant’s QR code with a mobile app, select the payment amount, and confirm the payment.
 These codes facilitate all types of daily micropayments, from temple donations and street food purchases to bill payments, peer-to-peer transfers, and business transactions.
-They also offer an accessible, high-quality service experience to users thanks to their simplicity, security, and reliability.
+They are favored for their accessibility, simplicity, security, and reliability.

 However, the QR code payment system lacks universality, favouring e-payment giants Alipay and WeChat Pay.
 Both of these platforms have separate sets of QR codes, and do not permit for interoperability, preventing greater levels of competition between platforms.
 WeChat Pay strategically suspended intermediary transactions for “risk control”, forcing merchants to connect directly and sidelining third-party partners.
 Regulatory authorities face a dilemma, as many consumers rely heavily on these platforms, resulting in an imbalance of power that complicates reforms.